-Specific research activities to be undertaken in the fellowship will be determined on the basis of an annual work-plan.
+Specific research activities to be undertaken in the fellowship will be determined on the basis of an annual work-plan, to be developed in agreement with VicHealth.

-Management and support of the Fellow will be via a small partnership group comprising senior representatives from the administering university and VicHealth.
-This group will meet at least biannually and will be responsible, among other things, for oversight and monitoring of the work-plan, and oversight of probation and performance management processes.
+Management and support of the Fellow will be via a small partnership group comprising at minimum the primary academic advisor and the VicHealth Project Advisor.
+This group will meet at least biannually and will be responsible for oversight and monitoring of the work-plan, probation and performance management processes.